Winter Driving Safety: Winterizing Your Car and Other Tips

 Winterizing your car is an important step that can help prevent winter damage to your vehicle.

-Winter tires will make your commute easier, but not everyone wants to deal with switching out a set of tires on a regular basis.
-A set of all-season tires will help your vehicle handle winter roads as well as summer driving.
+Winter tires will make your commute easier and safer.
+But not everyone wants to deal with switching out a set of tires on a regular basis.
+If it works for your weather conditions, consider a set of all-season tires, which will help your vehicle handle winter roads as well as summer driving.

 An emergency kit is an important item to keep on hand in case you wind up in an accident or find yourself stranded.
-A blanket, flashlight, shovel, road salt (or sand or kitty litter) and snacks are some of the things you should keep in your emergency kit.
-A charger for your cell phone will help ensure you can call roadside assistance.
+A blanket, flashlight, shovel, road salt (or sand or kitty litter), water and snacks are some of the things you should keep in your emergency kit.
+A charger for your cell phone will help ensure you can call roadside assistance, too.
+If you drive a lot, or drive through remote areas, an emergency kit is especially important to have handy — and it doesn’t have to be expensive or difficult to put together.
+Here’s a comprehensive guide to creating a DIY emergency kit for your car.

 Protecting Your Car From Salted Roads

 Salt lowers the freezing point of water, which melts ice and prevents more from forming.
-It’s also cheap, costing about $50 a ton.
 Without salt on the roads during winter storms, there would be many more crashes and spun-out vehicles on the streets and highways.

 Wax is often applied to the body of vehicles to protect from rust, but it’s not just a cosmetic treatment.
 The wax can also be used to seal the undercarriage of your vehicle, helping to prevent winter damage.
 Rust affects the structural integrity of the body of your vehicle.
 If you have an accident, you want the body panels and wheel wells to be as strong as possible.
-Several winters’ worth of road salt can undo the protection your vehicle offers.
+Several winters’ worth of road salt can undo the protection your vehicle offers, so be sure to prepare for those salty roads when the weather starts to turn colder.

 How to Spot Winter Damage to Your Vehicle

-A flat tire is obvious, but repeated bumps on the road can also cause slow leaks or other issues that aren’t as immediately noticeable.
+When your car gets a flat tire, it’s obvious that you have a problem.
+But repeated bumps on the road can also cause slow leaks, or other issues that aren’t as immediately noticeable.

-• If your vehicle bottoms out while driving, your shocks or struts may be worn down.
+• If your vehicle bottoms out while driving, it may be a sign that your shocks or struts are worn down.

-• Regularly check your tires to make sure they’re properly inflated.
+• Regularly check your tires to make sure they are at a proper level of air pressure.

-• Watch for any flaking or scaling from metal brake pipes.
+• Keep an eye out for any flaking or scaling from metal brake pipes.
 If the corrosion is severe, you may need to have the full assembly replaced.

-• Pay attention to any warning lights that come on during the winter, especially the brake light.
-The light may indicate a problem that could grow worse with time.
+• Pay attention to any warning lights that come on your car’s panel during the winter, especially the brake light.
+The light may indicate a problem that could grow worse with time and pose a threat to your safety.

 • Be on the lookout for large icicles that often form under bridges or inside parking garages.
 As the weather changes, they can snap off, falling and causing damage to your vehicle.